-Our systems may not accommodate significant growth in our number of clients.
+Our systems may not accommodate significant growth in our number of clients; we may incorrectly design client solutions.

-Our success depends on our ability to handle a large number of transactions for many different clients in various product categories.
+Our success depends on our ability to handle a large number of transactions for many different clients in various product categories and to design client solutions that are effective and profitable.
 We expect the volume of transactions will increase significantly as we expand our operations.
 In addition, client marketing programs, such as "secret sales", "flash sales" or holiday related promotions often result in significant short-term spikes in transaction volumes.
 When this occurs, additional stress is placed upon our network hardware and software and our ability to efficiently manage our operations, and we cannot assure you of our ability to efficiently manage a large number of transactions.
+In addition, if we incorrectly design a client solution, we may incur additional costs to operate the solution, which may result in the client solution being unprofitable or otherwise not meeting our margin targets.
 If we are not able to maintain an appropriate level of operating performance, we may be in breach of our client contractual obligations, develop a negative reputation, and impair existing and prospective client relationships and our business would be materially adversely affected.